 Dynamics of Glycolysis and Citric Acid Cycle in Mammalian Cells

 To improve our understanding of the highly complex carbon and energy metabolism of animal cells a combination of mathematical approaches and experimental methods from the field of systems biology are required.
 To perform a systems analysis of the metabolism of cells, the development of a validated quantitative mathematical model is central.
-One model, which was recently established by Rehberg et al. for adherent Madin Darby Canine Kidney (MDCK) cells , is based on differential algebraic equations, and balances the amount of each metabolite in the reaction sequence of the corresponding pathway.
+One model, which was established recently by Rehberg et al. for adherent Madin Darby Canine Kidney (MDCK) cells , is based on differential algebraic equations, and balances the amount of each metabolite in the reaction sequence of the corresponding pathway.
 The derived model was validated against time resolved data of more than 30 intracellular metabolites, including organic acids, sugar phosphates and nucleotides (Project: Quantitative Analysis of Energy Metabolism of Animal Cells).
 Furthermore, this segregated model used in vitro enzyme activities measured for MDCK cells by our group (Project: Enzymatic Characterization of Mammalian Cells) .

 Aim of the project